 The entertainment centre standing majestically beside the Mary River, which was once the lifeblood of the region, represents the birds standing by the waterside.

 Brolgas are most active at dawn when they can be seen “dancing” in pairs.
 They face each other, spread their wings, bow and shake as they advance and retreat, pausing now and again to give loud trumpeting calls.

 As Maryborough enters the new millennium – the dawn of a new era – the city is spreading its wings with several new projects underway including the entertainment centre, the beautification of the city’s entrances and the Maryborough City Whistlestop rail museum in Lennox Street.

 Brolgas are endowed with grey plumage signifying the sophistication and dignity associated with the Heritage City.
 The red markings on the brolga’s head symbolise the courage and drive it took to get the entertainment centre underway, the exuberance of youth and the excitement that each stage production will evoke throughout the years to come.

 The image of a brolga is ideal for marketing purposes and would quickly become synonymous with the Wide Bay Burnett region – as the kingfisher is for Fraser Island.

 International visitors will recognise the Brolga Theatre as being located in Queensland as the brolga is the state’s official bird emblem and is featured on the Queensland Coat of Arms.

-Jocelyn Magazine is an affiliate partner with Booking.com, the CSIRO Total Wellbeing Diet, and Amazon.com.
-The small commissions we earn from qualifying purchases made through the links on this website help make its publication possible. *That’s win-win-win all round!*
+Jocelyn Magazine is an affiliate partner with several advertisers in lifestyle industries such as fashion, wellness, entertainment, and travel.
+The small commissions we earn from qualifying purchases made through the links on this website help make its publication possible.

 Follow Jocelyn on Facebook